rmorgan001/GSServer/README.md

 Please read [CODE_OF_CONDUCT.md](https://github.com/rmorgan001/GSServer/blob/master/Docs/CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

+If you are contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Authors

 * **Robert Morgan** - *Initial work* - https://github.com/rmorgan001